alexanderhale/home-assistant/README.md

 pip install homeassistant
 ```

-The virtual environment is optional - if you don't use one, `pip install homeassistant` will simply install the Home Assistant packages in your "base" environment.
+The virtual environment is optional - if you don't use one, `pip install homeassistant` will install the Home Assistant packages in your "base" environment.
 However, using a virtual environment makes your installation isolated - if you want to update your version of Python or Home Assistant, you could do so in a fresh virtual environment to make sure everything is working properly without impacting your existing installation.

 ### Run
 Everything is now in place!
 With your virtual environment activated, execute `hass -v`.
 During this first startup, keep an eye on the output for error messages, which might indicate that something has been configured incorrectly.